vivekmenonm/braintumour-classifier/README.md

 ## Dataset

-The dataset used for training and evaluating the Brain Tumor Classifier can be obtained from [Kaggle](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri?datasetId=672377&sortBy=voteCount).
+The dataset used for training and evaluating the Brain Tumor Classifier can be obtained from [Brain tumour dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset).
 It provides a diverse collection of brain tumor images for different tumor types, including meningioma, glioma, pituitary tumor, and glioblastoma.

 ## Methodology